 }

-We can see from the plot above that with the increase of the sample size the sample mean reaches the true value of 100.
-This is a graphical demonstration of the Law of Large Numbers: it only tells us about what will happen when the sample size increases.
-But it is still useful, because it used for many statistical inferences and if it does not work, then the estimate of mean would be incorrect, meaning that we cannot make conclusions about the behaviour in population.
+We can see from the plot above that with the increase of the sample size the sample mean gets closer to the true value of 100.
+This is a graphical demonstration of the Law of Large Numbers: it only tells us what will happen when the sample size increases and becomes large enough.
+But it is still useful, because it demonstrates the “gravity” of sampling, and if it does not work, then the estimate of the mean would be incorrect.
+In that case, we would not be able to make conclusions about the behaviour in population.

 In order for LLN to work, the distribution of variable needs to have finite mean and variance.
-This is discussed in some detail in the next subsection.
+This is discussed in some detail in Section 6.3.

 In summary, what LLN tells us is that if we average things out over a large number of observations, then that average starts looking very similar to the population value.
 However, this does not say anything about the performance of estimators on small samples.